-- Installed quantities from Table 5.2 (2019-20); - Finance expenditure data (June 2020); - VDA cost estimates (Prepared for 2017 model) with unit cost adjusted to FY20 \$; - Unit cost data provided by Program Development - Ellipse asset database (Data extracted using Cognos in July 2020); - Network statistics reports (June 2019 & June 2020); - GIS; and - Reset RIN table 2.4.1 (2019 Submission).
+- Installed quantities from Table 5.2 (FY21); - Finance expenditure data (June 2021): - VDA cost estimates (Prepared for 2017 model) with unit cost adjusted to FY21\$; - Unit cost data provided by Program Development adjusted to FY21\$; - Ellipse asset database (Data extracted using Cognos in July 2021); - IPART Public Lighting quarterly reporting on Faults data for FY21; - Network statistics reports (June 2020 & June 2021); - GIS; and - Reset RIN table 2.4.1 (2019 Submission).

 - Past renewal expenditure was categorised into the major categories of table 2.2.1.
 The category totals were proportioned into the subcategories of table 2.2.1.
-Proportions were weighted by 2019-20 installed quantities and replacement unit costs from the VDA cost estimates.
-The VDA cost estimates were updated using cost data provided by Program Development. - Replacement quantities were calculated by dividing the expenditure derived above by the replacement unit costs from VDA cost estimates. - Not all line items in the RIN template have a one to one correlation to the line items in the VDA cost estimates.
+Proportions were weighted by FY21 installed quantities and replacement unit costs from the VDA cost estimates.
+The VDA cost estimates were updated using cost data provided by Program Development. - Replacement quantities were calculated by dividing the expenditure derived above by the replacement unit costs from VDA cost estimates. - Not all line items in the RIN template have a one-to-one correlation to the line items in the VDA cost estimates.
 Some weighted averaging was carried out to translate replacement unit costs from VDA cost estimates to the RIN.
 The replacement unit costs were weighted by total asset quantities.
 No data has been provided for pole top structures as that data is unavailable.
 Costs for the replacement of pole top structures are covered under other categories such as "Poles" and "Overhead conductors". - Some larger type of asset types have expenditure but no quantities.
 This is due to the phasing of larger projects.
 In addition, some miscellaneous expenditures are captured into some categories which are renewal based but do not replace entire assets.
 In some of these instances, expenditure was proportioned by total population quantity. - Some quantities were zeroed where it is known that Endeavour Energy does not have a replacement program for that asset type. - The "Other" major category has been utilised for data relating to Zone & Transmission Substation Assets and Distribution Substation Assets.